cri-o/cri-o/docs/crio.conf.5.md

   "io.kubernetes.cri-o.ShmSize" for configuring the size of /dev/shm.
   "io.kubernetes.cri-o.UnifiedCgroup.$CTR_NAME" for configuring the cgroup v2 unified block for a container.
   "io.containers.trace-syscall" for tracing syscalls via the OCI seccomp BPF hook.
-  "io.kubernetes.cri-o.seccompProfile" for setting the seccomp profile for a specific container, pod or whole image.
+  "seccomp-profile.kubernetes.cri-o.io" for setting the seccomp profile for:
+    - a specific container by using: "seccomp-profile.kubernetes.cri-o.io/<CONTAINER_NAME>"
+    - a whole pod by using: "seccomp-profile.kubernetes.cri-o.io/POD" Note that the annotation works on containers as well as on images.

 **platform_runtime_paths**={}
   A mapping of platforms to the corresponding runtime executable paths for the runtime handler.